 In addition to her expertise in intellectual property matters, Dr. Seth is experienced in applying the tools of economic analysis to policy questions and has performed numerous policy analyses across various industries.
 In 2015, she assisted the Office of the Governor of Massachusetts in evaluating the proposed plan for hosting the Olympic Games and the economic impacts that hosting the Games could have on the Commonwealth.

-Dr. Seth has assisted leading companies in over thirty Section 337 investigations.
-She is the Chair of the ABA-IPL ITC Committee and a frequent speaker at CLE events.
+Dr. Seth is the former Chair of the ABA-IPL ITC Committee and is a frequent speaker at CLE events.

 Mount Holyoke College, BA in Economics and Mathematics